 - Coolant temperature sensor

 - Manifold Air pressure sensor- (MAP) ( also known as the Boost pressure sensor).

-The MAF sensor adjusts the fuel input measured in Grams of fuel per second.
+go to link The MAF sensor adjusts the fuel input measured in Grams of fuel per second.
 This measurement is dependent upon the temperature of the of the input air temperature (at constant Pressure P) as with increasing temperature the volume of gas increases according the universal gas law

 P.V = n.R.T